Finite approximation of free groups I: the $F$-inverse cover problem: Inverse monoids

 \begin{Rmk}\rm The free group generated by $E$ obviously enjoys properties (1)--(3) of Lemma~\ref{thm:main theorem}.
-Hence, the main result of the paper is another instance of when the behaviour of a free group can be ``simulated'' or ``approximated'' by a finite group \cite{almeidadelgado1,almeidadelgado2,Ash,HerwigLascar, otto0}, {in contrast to \cite{Coulbois} where such an approximation is not possible.} \end{Rmk} The remainder of the paper is devoted to proving Lemma~\ref{thm:main theorem}.
+Hence, the main result of the paper is another instance of when the behaviour of a free group can be ``simulated'' or ``approximated'' by a finite group~\cite{almeidadelgado1,almeidadelgado2,Ash,HerwigLascar, otto0}, {in contrast to~\cite{Coulbois} where such an approximation is not possible.} \end{Rmk} The remainder of the paper is devoted to proving Lemma~\ref{thm:main theorem}.
 This requires quite a bit of work.
 It will be accomplished in Section~\ref{sec:groupoids}.
-In order to achieve this goal we introduce several graph-theoretic constructions which will be presented in Sections~\ref{sec:machinery} and~\ref{sec:2results}.
-The results in these two sections are of a more general nature and are of independent interest.
+In order to achieve this goal we introduce several graph-theoretic constructions which will be presented in Sections~\ref{sec:machinery} and~\ref{sec:2results}. {The results in those three sections are of a more general nature, may be of independent interest and will be of particular use in the follow-up paper~\cite{ABO}.}